 Grow is best for personal objectives that are harder to measure but visible through consistent behaviors.
 Common examples include: becoming a better public speaker, honing project management skills, or delegating more effectively.

-Growth areas align to the competencies required for specific roles or job levels and personal skills.
-Grow helps answer the question of, "how can I up-level my career and continue to improve as an individual?".
-Grow gives employees the autonomy to determine and pursue their own development and career aspirations.
+Growth areas align with the competencies required for specific roles or job levels and personal skills.
+Grow helps answer the question, "how can I up-level my career and continue to improve as an individual?".
+Grow allows employees to determine and pursue their development and career aspirations.

 From a reporting perspective, Grow allows you to track plan creation, growth area creation, and competency growth.
 These reports help show which employees are working on themselves and how they're progressing in their careers.